 EC2107, EC2201, and EC2202 are mandatory and non-condonable (MUST PASS).
 You need to pass all three modules (EC2107, EC2201 and EC2202) to progress into Year 3.
-EC2208 and EC2209 are mandatory and condonable (You may fail them and progress into Year 3) for some courses and mandatory and non-condonable for others.
-Please check the degree course library for your Course Specification now using the year in which you were admitted to your Course.
+EC2208 and EC2209 are mandatory and condonable (You may fail them with an overall result between 30 - 39% and progress into Year 3) for some courses, and mandatory and non-condonable for others.
+Please check your Course Specification in the degree course library using the year in which you were admitted for definitive information on the MCs and MNCs on your course.
 Further, students on the BSc Economics and Data Science course need to pass EC2401.